 The Dolomites are a UNESCO World Heritage Site, and it’s easy to see why; the landscape is incredible.
 It’s a large area that covers both the three provinces of Belluno, South Tyrol and Trentino in Northern Italy.

-Things To Do In The Dolomites
+Things to Do in the Dolomites

 Lago di Braies

 Lago di Braies is an incredible lake with a mountain backdrop.
 For 15 euro you can hire a rowing boat and paddle around the lake for an hour.
 It’s stunning.
 There is a large hotel on the shore with a restaurant, as well as a café and bar next to the boathouse.
+From here you can also begin the epic Alta Via 1 hike – a 120km trail.

-Cortina
+Cortina d’Ampezzo

-Cortina is one of the better-known towns and ski resorts in the Dolomites.
+Cortina d’Ampezzo is one of the better-known towns and ski resorts in the Dolomites.
 Besides hosting the Winter Olympic Games in 1956, it has been featured in a number of films, including “Cliffhanger” and “For Your Eyes Only”.
 Cortina attracts a wealthy crowd and has some excellent eateries and high-end shops.

 Lago di Sorapis

-It’s a 2 and a half hour walk up to Lake Sorapis, but it’s definitely worth it.
+It’s a 2 and a half-hour walk up to Lake Sorapis, but it’s definitely worth it.
 The starting point is Passo Tre Croci, a few minutes by car from Cortina.
 The trek has some steep sections, which make it a little scary for those with acrophobia, but also make it a very exciting hike!
 The lake itself is a beautiful milky blue, which is caused by the rock from the glacier.
 This is a stunning contrast to the mountains, which often look pink at sunrise and sunset, due to the combination of Magnesium and Calcium carbonate contained in the rock.

 Tre Cime di Lavaredo